promlabs/promlens-public/README.md

 - Give the key a descriptive name, set the "Role" to "Admin", and set its life time to the desired duration (long is recommended, as you will need to regenerate it frequently otherwise).
 - Press "Add" and note down the displayed API key.

+### Direct links to queries

+If you have a valid license key, you can link to a specific query without creating a persisted shared link, by appending a `q` query parameter to the PromLens URL.
+For example, https://promlens.com/?q=up directly displays and executes the query `up`.
+For more complex shared pages, we still recommend creating a full shared page link, as this allows more control over the tree view state, as well as the selected visualization methods.

 ### Architecture

 Depending on whether you enable commercial features with a license, the PromLens backend has fewer or more responsibilities:

-#### Basic features
+#### Preview features

-When running PromLens with basic features (no Grafana integration or link sharing), the backend is only used to serve static assets and parse PromQL queries into a tree view:
+When running the preview version of PromLens without a license key, the backend is only used to serve static assets and parse PromQL queries into a tree view:

 ![Basic PromLens architecture](images/promlens_basic_architecture.svg)

-#### Commercial features (with license)
+#### Full features (with license)

-If you enable link sharing and/or Grafana datasource integration, the backend also stores and retrieves shared links and connects to Grafana to list datasources and proxy queries:
+If you enable link sharing and/or Grafana datasource integration when using PromLens with a license key, the backend also stores and retrieves shared links and connects to Grafana to list datasources and proxy queries:

 ![Advanced PromLens architecture](images/promlens_advanced_architecture.svg)

 ### License

-See the LICENSE file included in the Docker image for detailed terms and conditions.

-If you are interested in a trial license key to unlock commercial features, please send an email to info@promlabs.com.
+If you are interested in a trial license key to unlock commercial features, please send an email to info@promlabs.com or sign up at https://promlens.com/pricing.